Campervanning in Switzerland: Your Ultimate Guide

 Although we’ve now swapped out a motorhome for a 4×4 bush camper (more practical for Overlanding Africa), a motorhome is a perfect way to explore Switzerland and the rest of Europe.

-There is so much to visually entice you through this beautiful country and, along with mountains, marmots, swiss cheeses, waterfalls, lakes, and of course swiss chocolate, your road-tripping in Switzerland is set to be a delight for all of your senses.
+There is so much to visually entice you through this beautiful country, and, along with mountains, marmots, Swiss cheeses, waterfalls, lakes, and, of course, Swiss chocolate, your road trip in Switzerland is set to be a delight for all of your senses.

 And the fresh Swiss air will be free!